-Cedar is a small town located in the center of the Leelanau Peninsula.
+Cedar is a small town located in the center of the Leelanau Peninsula in Michigan.
 The town has a rich Polish history that stems back to 1868 when Polish immigrants began to settle in this location.
 Residents today still proudly identify with their Polish heritage and celebrate with the annual Cedar Polka Festival.

 Use the map above to view current properties for sale by Schaub Team Premier Realty and other area brokers.
 Click the pin for a thumbnail view of the property, price, and address.
 Click the thumbnail view to go directly to the detailed listing.

 The area is now known as Cedar originally consisted of three settlements known as Schomberg, Bodus, and Isadore.
 Polish immigrants from Gdansk or Poznan (Posen) initially settled in cities such as Buffalo, Chicago, Detroit, Milwaukee, and Toledo with a goal of earning enough money to purchase land through the Homestead Act of 1862.
 Around 1868, families began moving north to Leelanau and many first-generation farm retirees and Polish people moved to what was known as the largest community, Cedar City.